matthewjmiller/mattmiller/_posts/2019-06-23-something-underneath.md

 ![seward mural](https://github.com/matthewjmiller/mattmiller/blob/gh-pages/_assets/muralcourthouse.jpg?raw=true)

 A mural in downtown Seward, Nebraska, in my home county.
 Probably by Reinhard Marxhausen.
 I drove by this all my life growing up without thinking about it much.
 For some reason, I'm thinking about it now.
+Via connectseward.org